jozsefmorrissey/node-server/services/debug-gui/README.md

   </table>

 ### Server
+  Simple server that just sends and recieves logging information with two endpoints to modify the time window of the logs you wish to view.
+By default the server deletes all logging information that is older than 5 minutes. this can be changes by modifying the config.json file.

 ### Gui
+ A simple interface with the following functionality.
+  - refresh - pulls new data from the server.
+  - clean - removes cached logs by the browser on refresh.
+  - logs - shows the simple log messages
+  - host - enables the gui to communicate with any server
+  - id - process unique identifier typically set by the key 'DebugGui.debug' auto detected via parameter or cookie.
+With a preference for parameter, since it is more clearly visible to the user.
+  - Cookie - Click the cookie to create to activate debugging.
+  - Logging Window - The window of time you wish in which you wish to view logs.
+  - Copy Html Report - Adds a valid html to the clipboard with the current logs attached.

 ### Javascript Client
+    A simple client interface with the following functions.
+    - dg.value(group, key, value)
+    - dg.link(group, lable, url)
+    - dg.exception(group, exception)
+    - dg.log(logMessage)
+    - dg.setHost(newHostUrl)

 ### Java Client
   To configure simply set your application root on startup.
 If you are wanting